 Eyebrow loss affects many people for different reasons.
-It is important before starting treatment, you get a diagnosis for it.
+It is important that, before starting any treatment, you get a diagnosis for it.
 Early treatment can prevent permanent damage to the hair follicle.
-If the eyebrow hair loss is permanent, only an eyebrow transplant can give you a lifetime solution.
+If the eyebrow hair loss is permanent, only an eyebrow transplant can give you permanent results.

 Reviewed and Approved by Dr. Hassan Soueid.